lostpolicymaker/lostpolicymaker.github.io/index.md

 ## Getting Started

-The colloquial term “Hacker Summer Camp” refers to three Las Vegas conferences with very different personalities and demographics.
-DEF CON, the oldest of the three, draws the largest crowd, largely from the hacker (or security researcher) community.
-Black Hat is the most like a typical convention, with a large vendor hall and high cost.
-BSides Las Vegas, the most recent, is a non-profit organization put on by the community, for the community.
-These events typically take place the first full week in August, and the following weekend.

 Even for hackers, our first journey to Hacker Summer Camp is often overwhelming.
 It takes a year or two to figure out how we want to experience the sensory overload.
 For those not accustomed to hacker culture, it's doubly disorienting.
 The inaugural [Lost Policymaker's Guide to Hacker Summer Camp](LostPolicymaker_HackerSummerCamp_2019.pdf) helps those in the policy field more quickly gain their footing at the events and understand hacker ethos and culture.

 The goal is to reduce the barrier to entry for the public policy community (those who already plan on attending), at the federal, state, local, and international levels.
 To give them the best possible chance to have an authentic, tailored experience there.
 Even if they end up hating Hacker Summer Camp, they should hate it fairly.

+## The Conferences

+The colloquial term “Hacker Summer Camp” refers to three Las Vegas conferences with very different personalities and demographics.
+DEF CON, the oldest of the three, draws the largest crowd, largely from the hacker (or security researcher) community.
+Black Hat is the most like a typical convention, with a large vendor hall and high cost.
+BSides Las Vegas, the most recent, is a non-profit organization put on by the community, for the community.
+These events typically take place the first full week in August, and the following weekend.

 ### Black Hat